-A complete list of The Stonewall Winners and Honor Books can be found on the ALA website.
+A complete list of Stonewall Book Award winners and honor books can be found on the ALA website.

 Widely regarded as one of the best spy writers alive, Robert Littell is often compared to John LeCarre and Alan Furst.
 In his new novel Young Philby, readers are treated to an absorbing fictional biography of the notorious double agent.
 Anyone interested in spies and Cold War history will certainly know the name Hadrian Adrian Russell “Kim” Philby, one of the most fascinating figures in the history of modern espionage.
 He was a high ranking British double agent and one of the members of the infamous Cambridge Three.
 While spying for the Russians, Philby managed to have a successful career in both the British and American intelligence agencies.
 He caused incalculable damage with the secrets he shared.